top of page

 5580 Almaden Expressway

-During the High Holidays, the doors to heaven are open to all… so are ours!
+During the High Holidays, the gates to heaven are open to all… so are ours!

 High Holiday Services are blended with contemporary messages and insights in a warm and welcoming environment.